mirnabaksa/Collector/readme.md

 # Collector

 A web app developed as a part of my bachelor's thesis.
+Note: the development is still in progress!
+The app will be updated regularly.

 The app is available at:
 http://collector-env-1.2ta8wpyecx.us-east-2.elasticbeanstalk.com.